Tuesday, June 23, 2009

 Illinois Poverty

 Fountain was asked by Illinois Issues to write the second annual Paul Simon Essay.
 Fountain chose to write about poverty and the collective responsibility of the state’s citizens to the poor.
 His essay was the magazine’s cover story in May 2007.
 An accompanying multimedia presentation available on this page is a snapshot of the voices of Illinoisans Fountain interviewed in his chronicle of poverty from the state’s southern tip to Chicago.
 To view the multimedia presentation, please click on the Picture to the right below the heading, "Multimedia Presentation."
-To read Fountain's essay on Illinois Issues' Web site, please click here: POVERTYOne of a few businesses on "Main Street" in troubled Ford Heights, Ill., a south Chicago suburb, advertises liquor, lottery and groceries.
+To read Fountain's essay on Illinois Issues' Web site, please click here: POVERTY

 A house stands abandoned in impoverished Pembroke Township, Ill., where people still live in crumbling houses with caked-dirt floors, no running water and no natural gas pipline, about an hour's drive south of Chicago.